bibbox/bibbox-documentation/docs/user-guide.md

 Each log can be expanded by clicking on it and shows the logs that are recorded by each individual docker container

 * NOTE: This is also the fastest way to figure out the main structure of the  BIBBOX system
-* NOTE: What is logged exactly is configured in the Docker Container definitions and can be found within the Dockerfiles within the GitHub repository ([apacheproxy/](https://github.com/bibbox/sys-bibbox/tree/master/apacheproxy) as an example for the Apache Proxy Server container)
+* NOTE: What is logged exactly is configured in the Docker Container definitions and can be found within the Dockerfiles within the GitHub repository (<a href="https://github.com/bibbox/sys-bibbox/tree/master/apacheproxy" target="_blank">apacheproxy/</a> as an example for the Apache Proxy Server container)

 As the information provided by the logs is sometimes not enough each App can be troubleshot in more detail by visiting the Dashboard (it can be accesed in the Instances Tab)